Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

-The results (\ref{mindet}) and (\ref{indek}) remains valid with $s=2,\ldots,t$ instead of $t$.
-The authors of \cite{cirac18,guhne20} resolved the question how to express $\tr\bigl(\bro^{\otimes{t}}\psymt\bigr)$ as a sum of monomials of the moments of $\bro$.
-Of course, complexity of such expressions increases with growth of $t$.
-To avoid bulky expressions in the following, we introduce the two quantities
+The authors of \cite{guhne20,cirac18} resolved the question of how to express $\tr\bigl(\bro^{\otimes{s}}\psyms\bigr)$ as a sum of monomials of the moments of $\bro$.
+On the other hand, such expressions allow us to get several moments of $\bro$ from quantities of the form